These cheesecake stuffed cookies are beyond indulgent and such a fun treat to make!

 - This stuffed cookie recipe is really so easy (and all made in one bowl).
 It's a fun twist on a classic, but doesn't really require more work or effort.

-- They're so pillowy soft and thick.
+- They're so pillowy soft.
 If you're in the soft cookie camp, like we are, you will love the texture of these!

-Bake on 350ºF for just about 10 minutes.
+STEP SEVEN: Bake on 350ºF for just about 10 minutes.
 DO NOT over-bake.
-It might be tempting, because your cookies will still look like mounds (I told you, they don't spread).

-Take them out, and then let the stuffed cookies sit on the baking sheet for at least 30 minutes before attempting to remove or serve them.
+- After take them out of the oven, let the stuffed cookies sit on the baking sheet for at least 30 minutes before attempting to remove or serve them.
 Trust me, it will be super hard to wait... but they will set up and you'll end up with the most perfect texture.

 - ½ cup (113g) unsalted butter room temperature